-

 Great Stadiums (cont’d)

-Dharamshala this is not.
-(That blog was posted not only on Shakespeare’s birth and death day, I believe it was posted on the ninetieth anniversary of the opening of Yankee Stadium.)
-But the original Yankee Stadium was (James Hilton’s) Shangri-La … Continue reading
+Dharamshala this ain’t.
+(That blog was posted not only on Shakespeare’s birth and death day, it was posted on the 90th anniversary of the opening of Yankee Stadium.)
+But the original Yankee Stadium was (James Hilton’s) Shangri-La to baseball-crazed fans … Continue reading

-Posted in Baseball, India, Right Off the Bat Website, Yankees
+Posted in Baseball, India, Right Off the Bat Website, Stadiums, Yankees

-Tagged AT&T Park, Bobby Richardson, Camden Yards, Dodger Stadium, Fenway Park, Jerry Coleman, Jim Bouton, Joe Pepitone, Literature, Mickey Mantle, Ron Blomberg, Tony Kubek, Whitey Ford, Wrigley Field, Yankee Stadium, Yogi Berra
+Tagged AT&T Park, Bobby Richardson, Camden Yards, Dodger Stadium, Fenway Park, Jerry Coleman, Jim Bouton, Joe Pepitone, Literature, Mickey Mantle, Municipal Stadium Kansas City, Oracle Park, Ron Blomberg, Tony Kubek, Whitey Ford, Wrigley Field, Yankee Stadium, Yogi Berra

 Leave a comment